Would it be the same if I saw you in Heaven?

 - Blasphemous Praise: Clapton was a subject of this, with some graffiti in London saying "Clapton is God."

-- The Casanova: He is a Rock Star, after all.
-In addition to romancing the wives of other Rock Stars, some of his more notable relationships include Janis Joplin and supermodel (and former French First Lady) Carla Bruni.
-Sheryl Crow's "My Favorite Mistake" is allegedly about him.
+- The Casanova: He is a rock star, after all.
+In addition to romancing the wives of other rock stars, some of his more notable relationships include Janis Joplin and supermodel (and former French First Lady) Carla Bruni.
+Sheryl Crow's "My Favourite Mistake" is allegedly about him.

 - Epic Rocking: "Layla" and Cream as a whole.

 - Evolving Music: "Layla."
-First he performed it with Derek & the Dominos.
+First, he performed it with Derek and the Dominos.
 Then, when he did a solo unplugged performance for MTV, he did a much slower and soulful rendition of it.
 Later, he and Wynton Marsalis performed it in a New Orleans-styled jazz-blues style.

 - Fake Band: The Louisiana Gator Boys, which Eric Clapton was a part of in Blues Brothers 2000.